adrianlemess/jokenpo-game-angular/README.md

 This command is to run eslint using the `.eslintrc.json` file rules and fix any error found

-### npm run compodoc:build - To build compodoc
+### npm run compodoc:build - to build compodoc

 Build compodoc and generate the documentation

-### npm run compodoc:build-and-serve - Build and serve compodoc
+### npm run compodoc:build-and-serve - build and serve compodoc

 It will generate the document and serve in the port `8080`.

-### npm run compodoc:serve - Run server with compodoc
+### npm run compodoc:serve - run server with compodoc

 If you already have compodoc files generated you can simple run the serve with this command, it will run on port `8080`

+### npm run cypress:open - run cypress with browser

+It will open the Cypress devtools and run the tests.

+### npm run cypress:run - run cypress in headless mode

+Useful to run on CI.
 ## Husky

 I've added Husky to enable some hooks to run before commit and pushing code.
 I've added the following git hooks: